 Discover amazing landscapes

-The Canary Islands is famed for its dramatic and varied landscapes, with four of Spain’s seven major national nature reserves being located among this volcanic archipelago – including the volcanic crater of Mount Teide on Tenerife and Lanzarote’s Timanfaya National Park.
-The island of Fuerteventura boasts 3,000 hours of sunshine a year and offers beautiful volcanic landscapes to explore, while the other-worldly Lanzarote features a plethora of golden sand beaches as well as a subterranean lagoon.
-Those who prefer more lush scenery should visit Madeira, known for its verdant landscapes and abundant botanical gardens.
+The Canary Islands are famed for their dramatic and varied landscapes, with four of Spain’s seven major national nature reserves being located among this volcanic archipelago – including the volcanic crater of Mount Teide on Tenerife and Lanzarote’s Timanfaya National Park.
+Cruise to Fuerteventura for 3,000 hours of sunshine a year and beautiful volcanic landscapes to explore, while the other-worldly Lanzarote features a plethora of golden sand beaches as well as a subterranean lagoon.
+Those who prefer more lush scenery should cruise to Madeira, known for its verdant landscapes and abundant botanical gardens.

 Barcelona, Park Guell